ckuelker/quick-guide-en-us/DevOps/Daemons/nginx.md

 ```

-## Serving Multiple Domains With One Server Directive
+## Multiple Domains With One Server Directive

 The section title could also be called 'How to serve multiple virtual domains
 with [Certbot] and [Nginx]'.
 Usually it is very easy to serve virtual domains